|

 H to Traverse City.

-- Besides the main line (Railroad I) it included several
+- Besides the main line (Railroad I) there were many

-- The Bear Creek Branch went from Bear Creek that went eight miles southeast
+- The Bear Creek Branch started at Bear Creek then went eight miles southeast

 through Conger to Canfield's (lumber) Camp.
 It crossed Railroad